ThixotropicFluid/MarkdownToHTML/readme.md

 This tool supports the following features

-- Headings levels 1-6
+- Headings
-- Paragraphs and linebreaks
-- Bold
-- Italics
-- Bold Italics
+- Linking
 - More to come, but this seems like a good starting point for myself

 ## Usage

-To run this tool run the executable with a path to a folder with a index.md file.
-The tool will automatically crawl throuth the file system and include other .md.
+To run this tool run the executable with a path to a folder with a .md files.
+The tool will take the contents of create an .html file from each .md file by converting the md to html then appedning a pre and post amble (contained in preamble.txt and postable.txt.)
+Any more complicated html will have to be inputed manually.
-All non text assets must be included manually; this tool only reads .md files and wirtes .html files.